 Epivir-HBV is a type of lamivudine used to treat HBV infection.
 You should not take Epivir-HBV if you have or may have HIV infection.
-Epivir-HBV does not contain an appropriate dose of lamivudine for treatment of HIV infection, and using Epivir-HBV could cause a person’s HIV to become less treatable with lamivudine and some other drugs.
+Epivir-HBV does not contain an appropriate dose of lamivudine for treatment of HIV infection, and using Epivir-HBV could cause a person’s HIV to become less treatable with lamivudine and some other HIV medicines.

-Worsening of liver disease (sometimes resulting in death) has occurred in people infected with both HIV and hepatitis C virus (HCV) who are taking HIV medicines and are also being treated for HCV with interferon with or without ribavirin.
+Worsening of liver disease (sometimes resulting in death) has occurred in people infected with both HIV and hepatitis C virus (HCV) who were taking HIV medicines and are also being treated for HCV infection with interferon with or without ribavirin.
 If you are taking lamivudine as well as interferon with or without ribavirin and you experience side effects, tell your health care provider.

 While taking lamivudine, it is important to keep all of your appointments with your health care provider.

 Lamivudine is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 3 months of age and older.
-Lamivudine is always used in combination with other anti-HIV medicines.
+Lamivudine is always used in combination with other HIV medicines.